julianneq/VCR_Project/Simulations/README.md

 You do not need to include 0 kg/ha in the FertScenario vector, as this will be modeled automatically as a base case.

 Model results are written to simulatedRain.csv, simulatedTemp.csv, simulated0kgYields.csv, and simulated_kgYields.csv where "_" corresponds to the amounts in FertScenario.
 Simulated yields are point estimates from the statistical crop model.
-Errors by woreda were subsequently added to these simulated yields.
+Model errors by woreda were subsequently sampled and added to these simulated yields.

 simulateMaizeYields.py calls readInData.py to read in the necessary data, which include: the soil parameters (from WoredaSoilData.csv),